In this guide

 The use of web filters in the UK has been extremely controversial.
-There is no independent oversight of the ban lists, and nothing preventing the government from extending the filter beyond its original mission to clamp down on political dissent.
-And while the filters can be disabled right now, there’s no rule that says this capability can't be withdrawn in the future.
+There is no independent oversight of the ban lists, and nothing preventing the government from extending the filter beyond its original mission to, for example, clamp down on political dissent.
+And while the filters can be disabled right now there’s no rule that says this capability can't be withdrawn in the future.

 Beyond the worrying Big Brother overtones of such filtering, one of the biggest issues is overblocking - the unintentional restriction of legitimate content.

 The categories are broad and perfectly innocent sites can get caught in the net.
-This can easily affect gaming and dating services, but is especially problematic for sites dealing with issues such as eating disorders, sexual health and education and domestic violence.
+This can easily affect gaming and dating services, but is especially problematic for sites dealing with issues such as eating disorders, sexual and mental health and domestic violence.
 Vulnerable people can be left without access to important help and guidance.

 If you choose to enable your ISP web filter it’s important to consider the impact on your family.
 Take the time to examine the options and, when possible, configure the filters to block unsuitable content without being overly strict.
 Even then, the filters are far from perfect so you may have to frequently login to the filter controls and manually block or unblock sites.

 The web filters operate on an opt-out basis, which means they are automatically enabled for broadband subscribers until disabled.
 So if you’d rather not use them at all you can simply login to your ISP account controls and cancel all filtering.

 But in addition to a straightforward on/off switch, ISPs offer a variety of options to customise the filters.
 This allows finer control over the settings to prevent overzealous blocking while still protecting your family from unsuitable sites.

 The settings vary with each ISP, but most offer some or all of the following options: